mintster/nixmash-spring/README.md

 The Solr Project demonstrates both Embedded Solr and Http Solr ("dev" and "prod" Profiles respectively.)
 Configure these in an external `solr.properties` file.
 Same configuration as **external.properties** and **mail.properties** files discussed above.
 Set `solr.properties` file location in **Solr** project `common/SolrSettings.java` `@PropertySource` value.

+You can start by chosing not to include Solr in your application.
+To do so, remove `solr` from the root Gradle `settings.gradle` file and from **MVC** Module's `build.gradle` (compile project(':solr')).
+While in that `build.gradle` file you will notice a line to uncomment if you are not using Solr.
+That is to use *Tomcat* as your embedded Web Server.
+Otherwise the app will use the *Jetty* embedded server as part of the `Solr-Core` package dependency.

 ##Installation - File Uploads##

 You will need to create a physical `/files`  storage area to upload Profile Images.
 On a WAR deployment (like at [http://nixmashspring.daveburkevt.com](http://nixmashspring.daveburkevt.com)) you could use Apache2 mod_proxy to support those physical locations.
 For development at `http://localhost:9000` you could create a soft-link to the `/files` location.
-See [Profile Image Uploads: On Image File Storage](http://nixmash.com/java/profile-image-uploads-on-image-file-storage/) for details on creating a soft-link.
+See the NixMash.com post [Profile Image Uploads: On Image File Storage](http://nixmash.com/java/profile-image-uploads-on-image-file-storage/) for details on creating a soft-link.
 See [Deploying Your Spring Boot WAR Application](http://nixmash.com/java/deploying-your-spring-boot-war-application/) on adding a `/files` alias in Apache2.
 There are also bash scripts in `/install/sh` for creating a `build/files` soft-link and all site support directories.

+##Installation - Gradle BuildAll Script##

+When you've added your  external`.properties` files, configured MySQL and, optionally, Solr, there is a bash script found in `/install/sh` named **buildAll.sh** which will build each module and run all tests (which should pass), at which point you can run the app in IntelliJ/Eclipse or at the command line:

+`$ gradle mvc:bootRun`

 ##References##